Online Presence Policy

 • Comply with best practices regarding content development, accessibility, etc. Best practices are outlined in the College’s Social Media Best Practices Guide attached to this policy.

-Account administrators serve as representatives of the College and the account must reflect the mission and goals of the institution.
-Account administrators must maintain accuracy in all published content, not violate copyright policies or laws, protect confidential and proprietary information, and post content that utilizes language, images, video, and other forms of expression (e.g.: gifs, emojis, stickers, etc.) that positively represent the College and that align with the institution’s mission, values and goals, and use only approved College logos.
+Account moderators serve as representatives of the College, and the account must reflect the mission and goals of the institution.
+Account moderators must maintain accuracy in all published content, not violate copyright policies or laws, protect confidential and proprietary information, and post content that utilizes language, images, video, and other forms of expression (e.g.: gifs, emojis, stickers, etc.) that positively represent the College and that align with the institution’s mission, values, and goals.

-Strategic Communications monitors social media related to the organization daily.
-Any content and/or accounts that do not align with this policy will be reviewed, and either corrected or discontinued.
+Strategic Communications monitors social media accounts and content related to the organization on a daily basis.
+Any content and/or accounts that do not align with this policy will be reviewed and either corrected or discontinued.

 Annual Audit

 Strategic Communications performs an annual audit of accounts, including the identification of new accounts, in order to maintain the College’s online presence.
-Once the audit is complete outreach is done to support account administrators, align accounts with this policy, and, potentially, discontinue existing accounts.
+Once the audit is complete, outreach is conducted to support account moderators, align accounts with this policy, and, if necessary, discontinue existing accounts.

 • Accounts are evaluated based on the account maintenance items listed above.

-• Strategic Communications will make three attempts to contact administrators of accounts or websites created outside of this policy to request that the account meet policy requirements.
-After three attempts, Strategic Communications will request, either to the administrator or third-party provider, that the account be removed.
-If the account administrator can be identified, Strategic Communications will reach out to that administrator to explain why this action was taken and offer alternative solutions.
+• Strategic Communications will make three attempts to contact moderators of accounts or websites created outside of this policy to request that the account meet policy requirements.
+After three attempts, Strategic Communications will request, either to the moderator or a third-party vendor, that the account be removed.
+If the account moderator can be identified, Strategic Communications will reach out to that moderator to explain why this action was taken and offer alternative solutions.

 Adherence to Graphic Standards

 Consistent adherence to graphic standards is vital in establishing the Mid Michigan College brand.
-Therefore, all accounts must adhere to Mid Michigan College’s Brand Standards as maintained by Strategic Communications, which include graphics and writing standards.
+Therefore, all accounts must adhere to Mid Michigan College’s Brand Standards as maintained by Strategic Communications, which include graphics, logos, and writing standards.

 Use of Logo and Seal